forta-network/starter-kits/scam-detector-py/README.md

   - Note: the block number that will be reported as part of this alert may be unrelated to the alert, but represents more of a timestamp on when the attack was discovered.
   - Note: the detection bot will only alert once per EOA observed

+- ATTACK-DETECTOR-ICE-PHISHING-FALSE-POSITIVE
+  - Fired when an FP has been identified
+  - Severity is always set to "info"
+  - Type is always set to "info"

 ## Test Data

 TODO